danleavitt0/9dots.io-pages/Og92rfJ.md

 ```

 ### CHALLENGE:
-Using all of their CSS knowledge, students will attempt to complete the rest of the checklist.
+Students will complete the rest of the checklist.
 Students should focus on the starred items first and then return to the rest of the list once those rules are set.

 ### MOVING FORWARD:
 Students who finish early can begin to work on their own websites.
 Students that have not finished inputting HTML should complete that first and then move on to styling their website with the CSS rules that they have learned.